Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-I've just graduated from a Master's program to become a librarian.
+I've graduated from a Master's program to become a librarian.
+I'm

-I'm still looking for full-time work with the degree - I love
+still looking for full-time work with the degree - I love helping

-helping people find things out, and that's really the part of the
+people find things out, and that's really the part of the job I

-job I love most, but right now I'm just a part-time supervisor at
+love most, but right now I'm working as an evening supervisor at

 I also spend a lot of time writing or researching topics for my